jhuber6/cgo2022-artifacts/README.md

 $ ./build_llvm.sh
 ```

-If the build completed without errors, add the newly instally compiler to your
+If the build completed without errors, add the newly installed compiler to your
 environment.

 ```
-$ echo export PATH=${PREFIX}/bin:'$PATH'
+$ export PATH=${PREFIX}/bin:'$PATH'
-$ echo export LD_LIBRARY_PATH=${PREFIX}/lib:'$LD_LIBRARY_PATH'
+$ export LD_LIBRARY_PATH=${PREFIX}/lib:'$LD_LIBRARY_PATH'
 ```

 ### Building and running benchmarks

-There is a script called `run.sh` provided that will attempt to build and run
+There are scripts called `build.sh` and `run.sh` provided that will attempt to
-the OpenMP offloading and CUDA version each benchmark.
-This workflow can be
+build and run the OpenMP offloading and CUDA version each benchmark.
+This
-modified to perform individual tests.
-To build the benchmarks, run.
+workflow can be modified to perform individual tests.
+To build the benchmarks,
+run.

 ```
 $ ./build.sh
 ```

-And to do a simple run using `nvprof` run,
+And to do a simple run on all the benchmarks using `nvprof` run,

 ```
 $ ./run.sh